Seraphim-Solutions/bettercinema/README.md

 # We are looking for a logo and icon.
-If you are interested please contact us at Discord (Danni65) or email danny@seraphim-solutions.com
+If you are interested please contact us at business@seraphim-solutions.com

 # BetterCinema